Haplogroup K-M9: Origins and distribution

-According to a study by geneticist Spencer Wells, haplogroup K, from which haplogroup P descend, originated in the Middle East or Central Asia.
-It is likely that haplogroup P diverged somewhere in South Asia into P1, which expanded into Siberia and Northern Eurasia, and into P2, which expanded into Oceania and Southeast Asia.

 Basal K* is exceptionally rare and under-researched; while it has been reported at very low frequencies on many continents it is not always clear if the examples concerned have been screened for subclades.
 Confirmed examples of K-M9* now appear to be most common amongst some populations in Island South East Asia and Melanesia.

 Primary descendants of haplogroup LT are L (M20), also known as K1a, and T (M184), also known as K1b.

 The descendants of haplogroup K2 include: